Adventure in the Galapagos!January 10–20, 2021

 Average temperatures in Galapagos during this time of year: 70 – 85°F (Please note the “Real Feel” with humidity can get to the mid-90’s in the afternoon!)

 Water temperature in the Galapagos in January: around 74 – 76°F

 Snorkel gear will be provided on all of our excursions, but if you choose to bring our own for a perfect, comfortable fit, you are more than welcome.
 BJ is a fan of the full-face snorkel mask, such as those found here.
 Lauren is more of an old school purist with the traditional masks.
-We’ll be covering the cost of short wetsuit rentals on the excursions, should you choose to wear one.

 Note: Depending on how long you are staying in Quito before or after the trip, please do bring enough warm-weather attire for your stay there, particularly chilly mornings and nights.

 - 8+ pairs undergarments (you can have clothes washed on the islands or wash in your room, or you can bring a pair for every day, your choice!)